This is the frequently asked questions page. Please feel free to scroll through. If you can't find your answer here email Chasen at email@example.com

 What if I want to stay extra days and travel?

 We fully support that!
 You will be responsible for making your own reservations so you can come earlier or extend your trip as you desire.
 We would be happy to help direct you to some great areas to visit and places to stay.

 What if I want to bring my partner, who does not play ultimate?

 You can bring your partner and book your hotel reservation as you please.
-They will just not pay the tournament entry which is $25.
+They will just not pay the tournament entry.
 They are welcome to attend the tournament party.
 If they would like to do the tour day at Laguna de Apoyo they will need to pay $15.

 What other activities are available in the Granada area?

 We are glad you asked!
 Granada is centrally located to a lot of the main tourist areas in Nicaragua.
 Buena Tours is our tour company partner and they would love to show how beautiful and fun Nicaragua can be!

 Granada is the oldest city in Central America so it has a lot of charm and culture.
 In the city itself you can take a boat tour of the volcanic islands, you can take carriage tours of the city, you can just walk up and down La Calzada (Main Street), or you can hang out at one of many spas or tourist attractions.

 San Juan del Sur and other famous beaches are only an hour drive away.